C5m7b4/c5-ts-fp/README.md

     expect(ring).toEqual({ buffer: [{ id: 1, name: "mike" }], size: 5 });
 ```

+### Quick Sort

+another sorting algorithm that uses a divide and conquer approach

 ### isValid

 this function will tell you if any number, string, object, or array is actually valid or not